-Humans have used cannabis for thousands of years for its fibers, as a food, and for its medicinal properties.
-However, it is only within the past few decades that we have really begun to understand the chemical makeup of this unique plant.
+Humans have used cannabis for thousands of years for its fibers, food, and medicinal properties.
+However, it is only within the past few decades that we have begun to understand the chemical makeup of this unique plant.

 Research from the 1970s revealed the presence of many different molecules known as cannabinoids.
-These include the famously psychoactive THC, among many other compounds.
+These include the famously intoxicating THC, among many other compounds.

-We now know that as well as cannabinoids, cannabis contains many other beneficial substances including polyunsaturated fatty acids, proteins, and terpenes.
-However, it is cannabinoids that have really grabbed the attention of scientists and the general public alike.
+We now know that as well as cannabinoids, cannabis contains many other beneficial substances, including polyunsaturated fatty acids, proteins, and terpenes.
+However, it is cannabinoids that have grabbed the attention of scientists and the general public alike.

 What Is CBDA?

 CBDA stands for cannabidiolic acid, and as the name suggests, this molecule is closely related to CBD.
-In fact, scientists consider CBDA the parent molecule of CBD as it is converted to CBD through the process of decarboxylation.
+Scientists consider CBDA the parent molecule of CBD as it is converted to CBD through decarboxylation.

-CBDA is what is known as a carboxylic acid, meaning that its structure contains a carboxyl group comprising one carbon, one hydrogen, and two oxygen atoms, commonly expressed as COOH.
+CBDA is known as a carboxylic acid.
+This means its structure contains a carboxyl group comprising one carbon, one hydrogen, and two oxygen atoms, commonly expressed as COOH.
 When you expose this molecule to high temperatures, this group breaks up to form carbon dioxide and hydrogen.
-What you are left with is CBD, or cannabidiol, to call it by its proper name.
+What’s left is CBD, or cannabidiol, to call it by its proper name.

 If you have ever cooked with cannabis, you will know how crucial the decarboxylation process is.
 It activates the THC and CBD contained in the cannabis and dramatically enhances its effects.